-Blueberries are Super High in Antioxidants & Cancer Fighting Properties
+Blueberries – High in Antioxidants & Cancer Fighting Properties

 What are Antioxidants?
-Antioxidants consist of a group of vitamins, important minerals and enzymes that have powerful health enhancing effects for our bodies.
+Antioxidants consist of a group of important vitamins, minerals and enzymes that have powerful health enhancing effects for our bodies.
 Antioxidants work to neutralize free radicals before they do harm to our bodies.
 Free radicals are atoms that cause damage to our cells.
 They harm our immune system leading to many degenerative diseases.
-Free radicals are formed by our cells being exposed to a variety of substances such as radiation, chemicals, pollution, smoke, drugs, alcohol, pesticides and sun and through various metabolic processes such as when our bodies utilize stored fat for energy.
+Free radicals are formed by our cells being exposed to a variety of substances such as radiation, chemicals, pollution, smoke, drugs, alcohol, harmful pesticides and sun and through various metabolic processes such as when our bodies utilize stored fat for energy.
 A poor diet also aids in the formation of free radicals.
-Antioxidants work by donating an electron to free radicals to convert them to harmless molecules.
-This protects cells from oxidative damage that leads to aging and various diseases.
-Many vitamins and minerals are antioxidants but not all antioxidants are equal.
-Some antioxidants are made in our cells, including enzymes and other molecules.
-Other essential antioxidants such as vitamin C, E and selenium must come from our diets.

 Besides tasting great and looking good, new research studies at the United States Department of Agriculture have revealed that blueberries can also lower cholesterol, yes, even better than prescription drugs.
 This is due to the antioxidant compound found in blueberries called pterostilbene.
 Its effect is similar to a commercial medication, Ciprofibrate (sold under the name of “Modalim”) that is used to reduce “bad” or LDL cholesterol.
 Blueberries have been shown to give a similar result to Ciprofibrate without the drug’s side effects of muscle pain and nausea.